 Engineered Floors – Laminated Panels

 To save precious hardwoods and create more affordable products, engineered floors and laminated panels have become very popular.
-Engineered floors consists of a relatively thin layer of hardwood glued onto a backing.
-The backing can be plywood or some type of fiberboard.
+Engineered floors consists of a relatively thin wear layer of hardwood glued onto the core material.
+The core material can be plywood or some type of fiberboard.
 Since the backing is invisible, inexpensive softwood or wood fibers are used.
 One of the first engineered wood was plywood.
 Plywood is a very stable panel manufactured by gluing several layers of veneer together and changing the orientation of the growth rings with each layer.

 Stability: Laminated floors and panels are expected to be at least as stable as a solid piece of wood.
 And they often are very stable.
 However, being made from different layers of materials can present a new set of problems.
 These problems appear mainly, when the moisture is not right to begin with or when the planks are exposed to changes in moisture content.